Marco Island beach berm restoration continues after storms

 That area of Marco Island is protected by a natural sand pit that extends over two miles.

-“We’re standing here on the north side of the sand dollar island that’s in the background, but the western side is the area that gets affected and impacted by tropical storms,” said Mohamed Dabees, the project engineer.
+“We’re standing here on the north side of the sand dollar island that’s in the background,” said Mohamed Dabees, the project engineer, “but the western side is the area that gets affected and impacted by tropical storms.”

 The restoration project began after hurricanes Irma and Ian.
-The project consisted of moving a whole lot of sand to rebuild the protective berm.
+It consisted of moving a lot of sand to rebuild the protective berm.

 “It’s our first line of defense, like the bumper and fenders of the car,” said Dabees.
 “They are intended to be a disposable line of defense that breaks with an event or an accident or a storm, to protect the integrity of the vehicle or the engine, as well as the occupants of the car, and then following an accident, it’s a lot easier to replace a bumper or a fender than to replace the whole car.”